Kasper886/WaveProject/App/README.md

 If you created EKS cluster from previous section you already have Terraform and applied AWS credentials before.

 2. Install Jenkins and necessary plugins
-You can read how install Jenkins from the official documentation [here](https://www.jenkins.io/doc/book/installing/linux/).
+You can read how install [Jenkins on Linux](https://www.jenkins.io/doc/book/installing/linux/).
 Also you need the next plugins:
-- CloudBees AWS credentials
+- CloudBees AWS credentials;
-- Kubernetes Continuous Deploy (v.1.0.0) you can download [this file](https://updates.jenkins.io/download/plugins/kubernetes-cd/1.0.0/kubernetes-cd.hpi) and upload it in advanced settings in Jenkins plugin management section
+- Kubernetes Continuous Deploy (v.1.0.0), you can download [this file](https://updates.jenkins.io/download/plugins/kubernetes-cd/1.0.0/kubernetes-cd.hpi) and upload it in advanced settings in Jenkins plugin management section;
-- Docker
+- Docker;
-- Docker Pipeline!
+- Docker Pipeline.

 ![plugins](https://user-images.githubusercontent.com/51818001/141674103-1117057c-8c71-4de4-98d0-18a63c5ad179.png)